-As you know, ethical or organic fashion becomes more and more popular nowadays.
-Let’s say it’s more like a new trend in a slow fashion right now.
-So I decided to talk with the designer and founder of YENNA LABEL, Dimienne Wilson-Chew, who use eco-friendly water based inks to create perfect pieces of organic clothing, about this interesting movement in fashion and to share it with you!
+Ethical or organic fashion becomes more and more popular nowadays.
+Let's say it's more like a new trend in the Slow Fashion movement right now.
+So I decided to talk with the designer and founder of Yenna Label, Dimienne Wilson-Chew, who use eco-friendly water-based inks to create perfect pieces of organic clothing, about this interesting movement in fashion and to share it with you!

 How did you decide to become a designer?